Calculating Pot Odds in Poker – What Is the Best Way?

 Many poker players learn how to calculate their odds of winning the pot early in their careers but never quite bother to learn about the pot odds and how they impact the plays they should make.

-In this guide, we are going to focus on pot odds specifically and teach you how to calculate them, when to use them, and how they will make your poker game better.
+In this guide, we will focus on pot odds specifically and teach you how to calculate them, when to use them, and how they can improve your poker game.

 But, before we can get into any calculations or examples, let us first consider what pot odds are in the first place.